Maurice Coakley: Public office

 In 1934 Coakley won a plurality in a five-way Republican primary contest for the Senate seat won the year before by Democrat Alexander Paul.
 In the general election he was successful in unseating Paul, with 8847 votes to 8076 for Paul and 6168 for Progressive George Geffs.
 He was assigned to the standing committee on the judiciary.
 He was unchallenged in the 1938 primary, and easily won re-election against Progressive Joseph Sweeney.

 In the 1939 and 1941 sessions, Coakley served as Republican floor leader.
 During the 1939 session, the Republicans had 16 seats (one short of a majority), and Coakley became majority leader with the votes of six Democrats (the Democrats received some committee chairmanships); he would later recall, "When the Democrats voted with us that session, we could suspend the rules.
 When they didn't, we couldn't even pass a bill.
 We were between the door and the jamb a lot of time."

 In July 1940 he was appointed private and military secretary to Governor Julius Heil.
 He did not run for re-election in 1942, choosing instead to enlist in the U.S. Navy.
 (He was succeeded by fellow Republican Robert P. Robinson.)

+Coakley served as Senate majority leader during late 1930s sessions.